Maven Meter: Broadway Macau Casino & Hotel

 Nan Xiang: Shanghainese Xiao Long Bao ($45)

 Sweet Lord, I’ve never had dumplings this good.
-They melt in your mouth and then the taste just explodes.
-Most of the filling is a soup that you experience first and then the pork meat finishes things off after.
+These bad boys just melt in your mouth and then the taste explodes.
+The filling is more akin to a soup that you experience first before the pork meat takes center stage last.
 Stunning.

 I also tried the Stuffed Bun with Vegetables for $28 which were good as well, but next time, I’m going straight for the Steamed Pork Dumplings and ordering 3 servings.
 They are masterful.